Wolverine971/9takes/src/blog/people/historical/Nikola-Tesla.md

 Tesla's story is a testament to the power of individuality, the beauty of emotional depth, and the courage it takes to follow one's own path, no matter how unconventional.

-Take a moment to reflect on your own life.
 Are you, like Tesla, driven by a deep emotional connection to your pursuits, or are you driven by something else?

-Either way, let Tesla's story inspire you to embrace your individuality and examine the motivations that guide your actions.
-After all, understanding ourselves is the first step in making our indelible marks on the world.
+If you like diving into personality, explore our <a href="/questions" >questions</a> and go deeper with the Enneagram.

 <svelte:head>